laborin/cake-social-custom-auth/README.markdown

-CakePHP 2.0: Creating Custom Authentication Objects for Facebook, Twitter and OpenId
+CakePHP 2.0: Custom Auth Objects for Facebook, Twitter and OpenId
 ====================================================================================

 Since CakePHP 2.0 you can use custom authentication objects to integrate social